What Is It Like To Be an Oncology Nurse? Roles, Responsibilities & More 987839088534212 [9:30 AM] Katie Iglewski

 A travel nurse working in oncology averages over $100,000 earned annuallyplus you’ll get all the other bonuses and perks that come with travel nursing.

-#2: The Ability to Form Long-Term Relationships With Patients
+#2: The Ability To Form Long-Term Relationships With Patients

 The relationships you build with your cancer patients will be special.

-Oncology nurses walk through some of the most difficult times that a cancer patient may go throughfrom beginning chemotherapy and the joy of remission or helping them as they end their fight with dignity.
+Oncology nurses walk through some of the most difficult times that a cancer patient may go throughfrom beginning chemotherapy and the joy of remission to helping them as they end their fight with dignity.

 You’ll inspire your patients, and their hard work will inspire you.
 Building strong relationships with them and their family members is common and rewarding for many oncology nurses.

-#3: Being Able to Combine Your Medical Knowledge and Emotional Intelligence
+#3: Being Able To Combine Your Medical Knowledge and Emotional Intelligence

 Oncology nursing takes emotional intelligence to deal with loss and patients’ physical and emotional pain.
 Patients are often scared, upset, and anxious.
 It’s important to understand how their emotions are playing a role in their health.